A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: RQ4: How well do DL tasks perform in supporting various SE tasks?

 \subsection{\textbf{\textit{RQ$_{4B}$}: How is the impact or automatization of DL approaches measured and in what way do these models promote generalizability?}}

-Figure \ref{tab:metrics} describes the distribution of metrics found in this SLR.
+Table \ref{tab:metrics} describes the distribution of metrics found in this SLR.
 In our analysis of utilized metrics within work on DL4SE, we observed that the metrics chosen are often related to the type of learning.
-Therefore, many of the supervised learning methods have metrics that analyze the resulting hypothesis, such as the accuracy, \# of true positives, F1 measure, precision, or recall.
+Therefore, many of the supervised learning methods have metrics that analyze the resulting hypothesis, such as the accuracy (\accpercent), precision (\precpercent), recall (\recallpercent), or F1 measure (\fpercent).
+In fact, classification metrics are reported in $\approx74\%$ of the papers.
 These metrics are used to compare the supervised learning algorithms with the outputs representing the target hypothesis.
 Intuitively, the type of metric chosen to evaluate the DL-based approach is dependent upon the data type and architecture employed by the approach.
 The ``other'' category illustrated in Figure \ref{tab:metrics} is comprised of less popular metrics including: \textit{likert scale}, \textit{screen coverage}, \textit{total energy consumption}, \textit{coverage of edges}, \textit{ROUGE}, \textit{Jaccard similarity}, \textit{minimum absolute difference}, \textit{cross entropy}, \textit{F-rank}, \textit{top-k generalization}, \textit{top-k model-guided search accuracy}, \textit{Spearman's rank correlation coefficient}, and \textit{confusion matrices}.
 In addition to the use of these metrics, we found a limited number of statistical tests to support the comparison between two approaches.
-These statistical tests included: \textit{Kruskal's $\upsilon$}, \textit{macro-averaged mean cost-error}, \textit{Matthew's correlation coefficient}, and \textit{median absolute error}.
-Surprisingly, only 9/84 papers made use of statistical tests.
+These statistical tests included: \textit{Kruskal's $\gamma$}, \textit{macro-averaged mean cost-error}, \textit{Matthew's correlation coefficient}, and \textit{median absolute error}.
+Surprisingly, only approximately 5\% of papers made use of statistical tests.

 We classified each primary study into seven categories, which represents the major contribution of the work.
 The result of this inquiry can be seen in Figure \ref{fig:impact}.
-We found three primary objectives that the implementation of a DL model is meant to address: (i) in 75\% of SE tasks observed, a DL approach was implemented with the main goal of increasing automation efficiency; (ii) in 45.8\% of the SE tasks observed, a DL approach was implemented with the main goal of advancing or introducing a novel architecture; (iii) in 33\% of the SE tasks observed, a DL approach was implemented with the main goal of replacing human expertise.
+We found three primary objectives that the implementation of a DL model is meant to address: (i) in $\approx43\%$ of papers observed, a DL approach was implemented with the main goal of increasing automation efficiency; (ii) in $\approx24\%$ of the papers observed, a DL approach was implemented with the main goal of advancing or introducing a novel architecture; (iii) in $\approx14\%$ of the papers observed, a DL approach was implemented with the main goal of increasing performance over a prior technique.